docksal/docksal/docs/content/tools/xdebug.md

     - "Server Listen Port" should be set to 9000
     - Make sure "Continue to listen for debug sessions even if the debugger windows are all closed" is checked.
 This will make the debugger window open automatically.

-## XDebug Modifications
+## Xdebug 3 and `cli` service backwards compatibility

-For versions of XDebug prior to v3.0.0, the following changes will need to be made to the projects `.docksal/docksal.yml`.
-To not introduce a breaking change within the CLI service and with IDEs the default port has been set back to 9000.
+Xdebug 3 ships in `docksal/cli` versions 2.13 and up.
+To not introduce a breaking change within the CLI service and IDEs configured to use port 9000 with existing projects, the Xdebug configuration in Docksal has set `client_port` to be 9000.

+By default Xdebug 3 ships with the `client_port` set to 9003, which is a change from Xdebug 2 which used port 9000, due to potential port conflicts with php-fpm (which also uses port 9000 by default).
+However, this is only an issue when the aforementioned services are running on a singular host.
+This is not an issue with Docksal (or most Docker+ projects for that matter).

 ## Configuring Prior Versions

-For versions of XDebug prior to v3.0.0, the following changes will need to be made to the projects `.docksal/docksal.yml`.
+For versions of XDebug prior to v3.0.0, the following changes will need to be made to the projects `.docksal/docksal.yml` to get Xdebug to work.
+Note that Xdebug 3 ships with `docksal/cli` versions 2.13 and up.

 ```
 services: